-Counter to intuition, millennials (those between the ages of 18 and 34) are the next big real estate disruptors — not because they’re living in their parents’ basements but because they’re buying property.
+Millennials (those between the ages of 18 and 34) are the next big Charlotte real estate market disruptors.
+This isn’t because they’re living in their parents’ basements but that they’re buying properties.

-According to a report from the National Association of Realtors, Americans under the age of 37 already represent the largest share of home buyers, at 36 percent.
-Not only are millennials buying homes, they’re more likely to buy investment properties.
+According to a report from the National Association of Realtors, Americans under the age of 37 already represent the largest share of home buyers, at 36%.
+Not only are millennials buying homes, they’re also more likely to invest in properties.
 How much more likely?
-A BiggerPockets.com report shows these millennial market mavens are 52 percent more likely than Generation Xers or Baby Boomers to buy multi-family properties.
+A BiggerPockets.com report shows these millennials are 52% more likely than Generation Xers or Baby Boomers to buy multi-family properties.

 These properties generate passive income and provide tangible assets.
-In addition, entrepreneurial spirit coupled with a sense of stability and autonomy gives millennials an alternative to more traditional economic investments like the stock market or Social Security that have uncertain futures.
+With an entrepreneur mindset linked with a sense of stability gives millennials alternatives to more traditional investments like the stock market or Social Security that have uncertain futures.

 “Over the past two decades, the real estate market has outperformed the stock market by a factor of nearly 2 to 1,” states BiggerPockets.com.

 However, a barrier to real estate investment may be the traditional market structure when it comes to lending.
-Lower credit scores as a result of debt impact millennials’ ability to borrow.
-Debt — not just payments but the inability to pay more than the minimum payment due — may negatively impact the ability to save money.
-Without adequate savings for a down payment, buying power is decreased.
+Low credit scores result in debt, which impacts their power to borrow.
+Debt — not being able to pay the minimum payment due may take away the power to save money.
+Without proper down payment, buying power is decreased.

 Technology may be the answer.
 With increases in online banking as well as digital real estate tools like Zillow and Trulia, real estate investing is less a local matter.
 Millennials are entering hot markets from afar.
 Their doing so may, in turn, create job opportunities for property managers who can provide on-site support for tenants.